Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Mean-field dynamics

-The first observation to make is that, the order of a DPT is not necessarily the same of the thermal equilibrium phase transition displayed for the $p$-spin model for the same value of $p$.
-The case $p=2$ is special, as it displays a thermal phase transition\,\cite{dutta2001phase} and a dynamical phase transition which are both of the second order~\cite{Sciolla2011,Zunkovic18,das2006infinite}.
-The dynamical one is detected by $\overline{S^x}$ which, for a symmetry breaking initial condition $\vec{S}(0)$, is finite for $g<\lambda$ and vanishes for $g>\lambda$ (due to the symmetry of the two wells), corresponding respectively to \emph{dynamical ferromagnetic} and \emph{dynamical paramagnetic} phases.
-The continuity of this DPT is not a consequence of the symmetry of $\mathcal{H}_{cl}(\vec{S},g)$ under the reflection $S^x \to - S^x$, but it is rather a general property related to the topology of the phase space.
-Indeed, when $g$ approaches $g_{dyn}$ both from above and below, the energy of the orbit gets close to the one of the separatrix, which has a crossing at the only local maximum of $\mathcal{H}_{cl}(\vec{S},g_{dyn})$.
-Every dynamics starting on the separatrix approaches asymptotically this maximum in $\vec{S}_c$ ($\vec{S}_c = \mathbf{\hat{z}}$ for $p=2$), i.e.
+First, it is crucial to note that the order of the DPT is not necessarily identical to that of the thermal phase transition for the $p$-spin model at the same $p$ value.
+The case of $p=2$ is special, exhibiting both a second-order thermal phase transition~\cite{dutta2001phase} and a second-order dynamical phase transition~\cite{Sciolla2011,Zunkovic18,das2006infinite}.
+For $p=2$, the dynamical transition occurs at $g=\lambda$ and is identified through $\overline{\mathcal{S}^x}$, which is positive when $g<\lambda$ (indicative of a dynamics confined within a ferromagnetic well) and vanishing for $g>\lambda$ (due to oscillations between the two symmetric wells).
+We classify these two behaviours as \emph{dynamical ferromagnetic} and \emph{dynamical paramagnetic} phases, respectively.
+The continuity of this DPT is not just a consequence of the symmetry of $\mathcal{H}_{cl}(\vec{\mathcal{S}},g)$ under the reflection $\mathcal{S}^x \to - \mathcal{S}^x$.
+Instead, it emerges as a general property linked to the topology of the phase space, which is characterized by only one maximum.
+To understand why, we notice that, as $g$ approaches $g_{dyn}$ either from above or below, the energy of the orbit gets close to the one of the separatrix.
+The separatrix has a crossing at the only local maximum of $\mathcal{H}_{cl}(\vec{\mathcal{S}},g_{dyn})$.
+Thus, every dynamics starting on the separatrix approaches asymptotically this maximum in $\vec{\mathcal{S}}_c$ ($\vec{\mathcal{S}}_c = \mathbf{z}$ for $p=2$), i.e.